NateWr/restaurant-reservations/restaurant-reservations/readme.txt

 == Changelog ==

+= 1.1.4 (2014-07-03) =
+* Add a .pot file for easier translations
+* Fix notifications that showed MySQL date format instead of user-selected format
+* Fix Arabic translation of pickadate component
+* Add support for the correct start of the week depending on language

 = 1.1.3 (2014-05-22) =
 * Fix an error where the wrong date would be selected when a form was reloaded with validation errors